-- Park staff would continue to work with park neighbors, public and private, to achieve the purposes of the park and to protect fundamental resources and values (see "Desired Conditions and Strategies" section of this document for more information). - The acquisition of mineral rights throughout the park from willing sellers would be pursued. - For several reasons (see "Written Comments" section in chapter five), a NPS-managed free-roaming bison herd is not feasible for the life of the GMP.
-If additional bison habitat becomes available at some time in the future, this option can be reconsidered by the National Park Service. - If and when The Nature Conservancy ceases agricultural uses (e.g., bison grazing and forage production) on their owned and leased lands, and transfers the lands to the National Park Service, surface irrigation of meadows would be discontinued and the bison fence would be removed.
-Before surface irrigation is discontinued, a study would be conducted to better understand how this action might affect wetlands, groundwater supplies, downstream water users, federal water rights, the Closed Basin Project, etc. - Use of off-highway vehicles that do not conform to requirements for use on Colorado state roads would not be allowed in the park or preserve.
+- Park staff would continue to work with park neighbors, public and private, to achieve the purposes of the park and to protect fundamental resources and values (see "Desired Conditions and Strategies" section of this document for more information). - If and when The Nature Conservancy ceased agricultural uses (e.g., bison grazing and forage production) on their owned and leased lands, and transferred the lands to the National Park Service, surface irrigation of meadows would be discontinued and the bison fence would be removed.
+Before surface irrigation was discontinued, a study would be conducted to better understand how this action might affect wetlands, groundwater supplies, downstream water users, federal water rights, the Closed Basin Project, etc. - Use of off-highway vehicles that do not conform to requirements for use on Colorado state roads would not be allowed in the park or preserve. - A route or routes across NPS land would be designated (via the Superintendent's Compendium) for hunter access to the national preserve and USFS lands, where hunting is permitted.
+(According to the Code of Federal Regulations [36 CFR 24], provision for such access may be provided when other access is impracticable; hunters must stay on the designated routes and firearms must be broken down or

-- A route or routes across NPS land would be designated (via the Superintendent's Compendium) for hunter access to the national preserve and USFS lands, where hunting is permitted.
-(According to the Code of Federal Regulations [36 CFR 24] provision for such access may be provided when other access is impracticable; hunters must stay on the designated routes and firearms must be broken down or disassembled so as to prevent their ready use).
-Such routes would be identified cooperatively with CDOW and the USFS.
-The permitting process for this activity would be made as convenient as possible. - Roads that the National Park Service does not intend to use for public or administrative purposes would be abandoned and not maintained, but there would be no active elimination and revegetation of roads.
+- disassembled so as to prevent their ready use).
+Such routes would be identified cooperatively with CDOW and the USFS. - Roads that the National Park Service does not intend to use for public or administrative purposes would be abandoned and not maintained, but there would be no active obliteration and revegetation of roads.
 Depending on the alternative, abandoned roads would include Cow Camp Road, Medano Ranch roads, and/or other minor roads and "two-tracks." - Historic structures in backcountry areas would be documented, but not maintained.
-If the structures became a health or safety hazard, they would be individually assessed to decide whether they should be removed.
-Decisions regarding whether or not to remove structures and resources would be made in consultation with the Colorado SHPO and other consulting parties in compliance with section 106 of the NHPA.

-- Toilets would be installed if/when visitor use levels are high enough that human waste disposal and sanitation is a concern, and if a more suitable solution does not exist. - Alpine Camp would serve as a backcountry patrol cabin. - Due to the Great Sand Dunes Act of 2000 and the major park boundary expansion that followed, this GMP addresses only minor, technical boundary adjustments.
+If the structures became a health or safety hazard, they would be individually assessed to decide whether they should be removed. - Toilets would be installed if/when visitor use levels are high enough that human waste disposal and sanitation is a concern, and if a more suitable solution does not exist. - Alpine Camp would serve as a backcountry patrol cabin. - Due to the Great Sand Dunes Act of 2000 and the major park boundary expansion that followed, this GMP addresses only minor, technical boundary adjustments.
 The National Park Service would pursue, through legislation or administrative action, minor boundary corrections, including one to address boundary discrepancies near San Luis Lakes State Park.